-The proposer should provide a detailed, timeline and plan for moving Maniilaq's current Network onto the new, proposed telecommunications service.
-The proposer should keep in mind that Maniilaq provides lifeline healthcare services to its constituents in 11 villages from the Maniilaq Health Center hub.
+Offerors must provide a detailed, timeline and plan for moving Maniilaq's current Network onto the new, proposed telecommunications service.
+Offerors should keep in mind that Maniilaq provides lifeline healthcare services to its constituents in 11 villages from the Maniilaq Health Center hub.